Canadian English: Phonology and phonetics

 In terms of the major sound systems (phonologies) of English around the world, Canadian English aligns most closely to American English.
 Some dialectologists group Canadian and American English together under a common North American English sound system.
 The mainstream Canadian accent ("Standard Canadian") is often compared to the General American accent, a middle ground lacking in noticeable regional features.

 Western Canada (British Columbia, Alberta, Saskatchewan, Manitoba) shows the largest dialect diversity.
 Northern Canada is, according to William Labov, a dialect region in formation where a homogeneous English dialect has not yet formed.
 Labov's research focused on urban areas, and did not survey the country, but they found similarities among the English spoken in Ottawa, Toronto, Calgary, Edmonton and Vancouver.
 Labov identifies an "Inland Canada" region that concentrates all of the defining features of the dialect centred on the Prairies (a region in Western Canada that mainly includes Alberta, Saskatchewan, and Manitoba and is known for its grasslands and plains), with more variable patterns including the metropolitan areas of Vancouver and Toronto.
 This dialect forms a dialect continuum with Western US English, sharply differentiated from Inland Northern US English of the central and eastern Great Lakes region where the Northern Cities Shift is sending front vowels in the opposite direction to the Low-Back-Merger Shift heard in Canada and California.

 Standard

 Standard Canadian English is socially defined.
-Standard Canadian English is spoken by those who live in urban Canada, in a middle-class job (or one of their parents holds such employment), who are second generation or later (born and raised in Canada) and speak English as (one of their) dominant language(s) (Dollinger 2019a, adapted from Chambers 1998).
+It is spoken by those who live in urban Canada, in a middle-class job (or one of their parents holds such employment), who are second generation or later (born and raised in Canada) and speak English as (one of their) dominant language(s) (Dollinger 2019a, adapted from Chambers 1998).
 It is the variety spoken, in Chambers' (1998: 252) definition, by Anglophone or multilingual residents, who are second generation or later (i.e. born in Canada) and who live in urban settings.
 Applying this definition, c.
 36% of the Canadian population speak Standard Canadian English in the 2006 population, with 38% in the 2011 census.